 Since the passage of the Wild Free-Roaming Horses and Burros Act (WFRHBA) of 1971, knowledge regarding management of wild horse population levels has increased.
-By law, BLM is required to remove excess animals once a determination has been made that excess animals are present and removal is necessary.
-In the past two decades, program goals have shifted beyond establishing a "thriving natural ecological balance" (i.e. establishing Appropriate Management Level [AML]) for individual herds) and conducting gathers to achieving and maintaining wild horse populations within the established AML so as to manage for a healthy wild horse populations and healthy rangelands.
-Management actions resulting from shifting the program emphasis include increasing fertility control and adjusting sex ratios to reduce population growth rates and increase gather intervals, improving the accuracy of population inventories and collecting genetic baseline data to support genetic health assessments.
-Decreasing removal numbers while reducing population growth rates and ensuring the welfare of wild horses on the range is pertinent to these program goals and consistent with findings and recommendations from the American Horse Protection Association (AHPA), the American Association of Equine Practitioners (AAEP), Humane Society of the United States (HSUS), Government Accountability Office (GAO), Office of Inspector General (OIG) and new draft BLM strategy.
+By law, BLM is required to remove excess animals once a determination has been made that excess animals are present and removal is necessary to address the current overpopulation.
+In the past two decades, program goals have shifted beyond establishing a "thriving natural ecological balance" (i.e. establishing Appropriate Management Level [AML]) for individual herds) and conducting gathers to achieving and maintaining wild horse populations within the established AML so as to manage for a healthy wild horse populations and Management actions resulting from shifting the program emphasis include healthy rangelands. increasing fertility control and adjusting sex ratios to reduce population growth rates and increase gather intervals, improving the accuracy of population inventories and collecting genetic baseline data to support genetic health assessments.
+Decreasing numbers of excess wild horses removed while reducing population growth rates and ensuring the welfare of wild horses on the range is pertinent to these program goals and consistent with findings and recommendations from the American Horse Protection Association (AHPA), the American Association of Equine Practitioners (AAEP), Humane Society of the United States (HSUS), Government Accountability Office (GAO), Office of Inspector General (OIG) and new draft BLM strategy.
 BLM's management of wild horses must also be consistent with Standards and Guidelines for Rangeland Health and for Healthy Wild Horse Populations developed by the Northeastern Great Basin Resource Advisory Council (RAC).